stephan-gh/M3/README.md

 ### 2. Preparations for gem5

-The submodule in `platform/gem5` needs to be pulled in and built:
+These preparations are required when gem5 should be used as the M³ target.
+To use gem5, pull in the submodule `platform/gem5` and build it:

     $ git submodule update --init platform/gem5
     $ cd platform/gem5